 There are many lightweight alternatives available to heavy items.
 Here are some of our favourites:

 - Montane Featherlite Smock – this windproof, water resistant jacket keeps us dry in all but the heaviest downpours, weighs nothing and is the size of an apple.
+[Update: This is no longer available but this jacket is similar]

 - Western Digital My Passport Hard Drive – 500GB of storage is an amazingly small and light package.